mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 1. **A running GKE cluster:** You need an active Kubernetes cluster on Google Cloud.

+2. **Required CLIs:**
-2. **`gcloud` CLI:** The Google Cloud CLI must be installed, authenticated, and configured to use your target project.
+    * **`gcloud` CLI:** The Google Cloud CLI must be installed, authenticated, and configured to use your target project.
 Run `gcloud auth login` and `gcloud config set project [YOUR_PROJECT_ID]`.
+    * **kubectl:** The Kubernetes CLI must be installed to deploy the application to your cluster.

+3. **Enabled Google Cloud APIs:** Make sure the following APIs are enabled in your Google Cloud project:
+    * Kubernetes Engine API (`container.googleapis.com`)
+    * Cloud Build API (`cloudbuild.googleapis.com`)
+    * Container Registry API (`containerregistry.googleapis.com`)

-3. **Required IAM Permissions:** The user or service account running the command needs, at a minimum, the following roles:
+4. **Required IAM Permissions:** The user or Compute Engine default service account running the command needs, at a minimum, the following roles:

    * **Kubernetes Engine Developer** (`roles/container.developer`): To interact with the GKE cluster.

+   * **Storage Object Viewer** (`roles/storage.objectViewer`): To allow Cloud Build to download the source code from the Cloud Storage bucket where gcloud builds submit uploads it.

-   * **Artifact Registry Writer** (`roles/artifactregistry.writer`): To push the agent's container image.
+   * **Artifact Registry Create on Push Writer** (`roles/artifactregistry.createOnPushWriter`): To allow Cloud Build to push the built container image to Artifact Registry.
+This role also permits the on-the-fly creation of the special gcr.io repository within Artifact Registry if needed on the first push.

-4. **Docker:** The Docker daemon must be running on your local machine to build the container image.
+   * **Logs Writer**  (`roles/logging.logWriter`): To allow Cloud Build to write build logs to Cloud Logging.

 ### The `deploy gke` Command